-Second, that the defendant [instituted] [continued] the proceeding against the plaintiff with malice.
-"Malice" exists when a person acts out of a motive of ill will, spite, grudge, revenge, or oppression.
-"Malice" exists when a person commits a wrongful act intentionally and without excuse or just cause, or proceeds recklessly in disregard of the rights of others without probable cause. ("Malice" also exists when a person's primary goal in [commencing] [continuing] the prosecution is to accomplish some collateral purpose or to advance some private interest.)
-You are permitted, but are not required, to infer the existence of malice from a lack of probable cause.
+when a person commits a wrongful act intentionally and without excuse or just cause, or proceeds recklessly in disregard of the rights of others without probable cause.5 ("Malice" also exists when a person's primary goal in [commencing] [continuing] the prosecution is to accomplish some collateral purpose or to advance some private interest.)6 You are permitted, but are not required, to infer the existence of malice from a lack of probable cause.7

 Third, that the proceeding ended in the plaintiff's favor.
 The plaintiff need not have won on the merits.
-(It is sufficient that the proceeding is dismissed because of the defendant's failure to appear and prosecute the action.)
-(It is sufficient that the proceeding was dismissed by the [judge] [district attorney]).
+(It is sufficient that the proceeding is dismissed because of the defendant's failure to appear and prosecute the action.)8 (It is sufficient that the proceeding was dismissed by the [judge] [district attorney]).9